Typeform/foreyes/README.md

 ### Kitchen sink page

-To have a kitchen sink page, you'll use `yarn katt generate-combinations-for --component <componentName>`.
+To have a kitchen sink page, you'll use `yarn katt create-file --component <componentName>`.
 This script will attempt -automatically- to create a file with all possible combinations of every attribute of a component.
 These attributes must be **documented in the PropTypes**.

 Most likely, there will be attributes that won't be filled automatically (a string has almost infinite values), and you will be asked to fill the combinations yourself.
 The file will be `<path_to_examples>/<componentName>.exampleCombinations.js`.